CMS Evidence FAQs

 What if CMS has lost my documents?

-Are copies of documents enough?
+Are copies of documents enough, or do I need originals?

 Will CMS automatically consider all my evidence?